 Not only are there spiritual consequences to sin, but there can also be physical ones.
 Adam and Eve began to physically die after they sinned.
 Death entered the world.
 "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned:" (Romans 5:12) We have physical consequences of sinning as well.
-Committing sexual sin might cause you to contract a deadly disease.
-Stealing from your place of work might cause you to get fired.
+For example, committing sexual sin might cause you to contract a deadly disease.